xtacyyy/streamparty/README.md

 # Open http://localhost:3000
 ```

+---

 ## How it works

-- You paste a magnet link — the **server** downloads the torrent (full UDP tracker support, finds all peers)
+- You paste a magnet link (or a `.torrent` URL) — the **server** handles all the downloading, peer discovery, the whole thing
-- The server streams the video to your browser over HTTP with range requests (like Netflix)
+- Video is streamed to your browser over HTTP with range requests, just like a real streaming service
-- WebSocket keeps everyone in the room in sync — play/pause/seek broadcasts instantly
+- A WebSocket keeps everyone in the room perfectly in sync — play, pause, seek, it all broadcasts instantly to the whole party
-- Chat sidebar for the party
+- Built-in chat sidebar for the running commentary

-## Notes
+## A few thing

-- Only one torrent active at a time per server instance
-- For private use — if you want multiple rooms with different torrents simultaneously, you'd need separate deployments
-- Downloaded files are stored in `downloads/` temporarily